 Still flying high, former Blue Angels pilot John “Gucci” Foley wrapped up the day with a closing keynote that put attendees right in the cockpit.
 In addition to getting a sneak peek of the next Top Gun, he demonstrated how high-performance teams rely on trust, accountability, and most of all, gratitude to achieve next-level success.
 It was a refrain that still echoes around our office at Roundstone and I imagine in many other offices and homes of our attendees – when you are consciously Glad to Be Here, you become resilient and powerful.

-We can have the courage to change, to make a difference, to advocate for our employers and their employees.
+Thanks to a self-funded health insurance solution, we can have the courage to change, to make a difference, to advocate for our employers and their employees.
 The best way to beat the over complicated and dysfunctional health care system is for employers and employees to unite as health plan stakeholders with a mutual desire for quality, affordable healthcare for all.
+Self-funded health insurance can make a dramatic difference in the lives of your employees by providing an affordable healthcare solution that also delivers quality benefits.

 Great things happen when we align and thrive together.